finnmayhew/The-Revelation-Mission/NPCs/Laminites.md

 Their emblem is a blue solid circle with a number of tight horizontal lines bending around it, forming the shape of an eye.

+They meet at Aicha and Habib's children's school's auditorium.
+That was how Aicha and Habib found them.
+The school is called Biwawhatan, and I can use Powhatan's layout as a general map.

 Notable members:

 - [Raqayiqi](./Laminites/Raqayiqi.md)